c0sogi/LLMChat/readme.md

 docker-compose -f docker-compose-local.yaml down
 ```

 6. Now you can access the server at `http://localhost:8000/docs` and the database at `db:3306` or `cache:6379`.
-You can also access the ChatGPT Web App at `http://localhost:8000/chatgpt`.
+You can also access the app at `http://localhost:8000/chat`.

-Your ChatGPT Web App Server should now be up and running, ready to provide an engaging chat experience!
+Your Server should now be up and running, ready to provide an engaging chat experience!

 # License